 As this snapshot of South Side history shows, by 1920 Amon S. Biddison’s fish pond had become Silver Lake, centerpiece of the Silver Lake subdivision.
 At the junction of the belt line and the Fort Worth & Rio Grande track, railroad spurs served two oil refineries and the Texas Motor Car Association factory.

 In 1937 Santa Fe bought the Fort Worth & Rio Grande from the Frisco railway, which had bought the FW&RG in 1901.
-This 1955 United States Geological Survey map shows that south of the belt junction Santa Fe was developing a business park bounded by its track, McCart Street, and Seminary Drive.
+This 1955 United States Geological Survey map shows that south of the belt junction Santa Fe was developing a business park bounded by its track, McCart Avenue, and Seminary Drive.
 Businesses in the park were served by Santa Fe railroad spurs.

 One such business was the S&H Green Stamps self-service redemption center, which opened in 1968 on Seminary Drive and was served by a spur at the rear of the building.